Lester-Fong/Lester-Fong/README.md

 ## Hi there, It's Lester
 ### A Fullstack Developer who always wants to better himself by consistently upskilling.
 Passionate self-taught developer but also a team worker.

-- 🌱 I’m currently AWS, Azure and Deployment
+- 🌱 I’m currently learning AWS, Azure and Deployment
 - 🎆 To be more discipline is my goal this year!
 - ♋ "Don't let your dreams, just be dreams" is my motto.
 - ⚡ Fun fact: Lester is Retsel if you spell it backwards.